CS 375 / Psych 249

 Structure: Class sessions will be a combination of lectures focusing on neuroscience and AI/ML background and exposition of recent works showing how the two subjects can be combined fruitfully, and some occasional coding demonstrations sprinkled in.
 There will be a series of guest lectures (both from Stanford and outside faculty) on topics of interest.
 Students are expected to attend the course every session and to participate by asking questions actively throughout the quarter.
 (Question participation is a key aspect of the course.)

 Coding Assignments: There will be two medium-sized coding assignments due throughout the quarter.
-These are mostly just meant to encourage students get there feet wet with training brain-like neural networks and comparing them to neural data.
+These are mostly meant to encourage students to get their feet wet with training brain-like neural networks and comparing them to neural data.

 Grading basis: participation (25%), coding assignments (40%), final project (35%).